opigno/Opigno/modules/scorm/README.md

 Opigno Scorm exposes an API for extracting and handling SCORM packages (ZIP files, also known as PIFs).
 It's important to realize the Opigno Scorm **does not offer any UI components as is**!
 The Opigno Scorm UI submodule exposes a custom field, a player, etc. Opigno Scorm, on the other hand, is mainly an API for extracting SCORM data (from the manifest XML file).

+Opigno SCORM is compatible with SCORM 2004 (also known as SCORM 1.3).
+Previous versions of SCORM could work, but might contain specificities that are incompatible.

 The way SCORM works